Safest ways to pay in 2023 and beyond

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-With all this in mind, you may be wondering about the safest ways to pay for purchases when you’re shopping in a store or browsing the web.
+But that doesn’t mean you can’t still do your best to ensure your purchases are secure when shopping in a store or browsing the web.
 The good news is, there are plenty of in-person and online payment methods that have the technology and features to keep your personal information safe.

 Secure online payment methods

-If you’re hoping to make your transactions as secure as possible when you shop online, consider the following online payment methods.
+If you’re hoping to make your transactions as secure as possible when you shop online in 2023, consider the following online payment methods.

 By and large, credit cards are easily the most secure and safe payment method to use when you shop online.
 Credit cards use online security features like encryption and fraud monitoring to keep your accounts and personal information safe.
-Most issuers also offer zero fraud liability that ensures you won’t be on the hook for a cent in fraudulent transactions charged to your credit card.
+Most issuers also offer zero fraud liability to ensure you won’t be on the hook for a cent for fraudulent transactions charged to your credit card.

-Beyond the zero fraud liability coverage credit cards offer, you can only be legally liable for up to $50 in fraudulent charges on a credit card due to language in the Fair Credit Billing Act (FCBA).
+Beyond the zero fraud liability coverage credit cards offer, you can only be legally liable for up to $50 in fraudulent charges on a credit card due to the Fair Credit Billing Act (FCBA).
 This means that, even if a hacker or thief gets ahold of your credit card number, you won’t be on the hook for more than $50 in purchases they make, regardless of how much they spend.

 Automated Clearing House (ACH) payments let you transfer funds directly from your checking account to another bank account.
 This payment network adheres to plenty of security features that keep your banking information safe, such as encryption and the implementation of access controls.